First Warning Weather meteorologist for Erie News Now Sunrise, Noon and 12:30

 I did my undergraduate work at Roanoke College and proceeded to study meteorology at Mississippi State University.
 One of the coolest things I ever did as a student was participate in a two-week storm chase on the Great Plains.
 My group captured 5 tornadoes on our journey which extended from Texas to South Dakota.
 In 2011, shortly before graduating from MSU, I witnessed some of the worst destruction that Mother Nature could deal.
 Several towns and cities across Mississippi and Alabama were nearly wiped out as a result of a massive tornado outbreak.
 I volunteered with the American Red Cross and spoke with countless individuals who went through an absolute nightmare.
 I could not believe the determination and pure humility of folks who had just lost it all.
 It was that experience that sealed my desire to become a television meteorologist.

-After I received my Master’s degree in 2011, I accepted my first on-air job at WXVT in Greenville, MS. After covering sunshine and severe weather in the heart of blues country, I moved to the Lone Star State to forecast that blistering Texas heat, while grabbing some great BBQ.
+I received my Master’s degree in 2011 and accepted my first on-air job at WXVT in Greenville, MS. After covering sunshine and severe weather in the heart of blues country, I moved to the Lone Star State to forecast that blistering Texas heat, while grabbing some great BBQ.
 While at KBMT in Beaumont, TX, I not only sweat out those blazing summer afternoons, but also covered numerous flash floods and even a few rare winter storms.
 Remember that one or two inches of snow in the south is enough to shut everything down.
-I am now certainly more accustomed to the snow and cold (198.5 inches of snow will do that to you).
+After three years in Erie, I am certainly more accustomed to the snow and cold.

 When I’m not forecasting the weather, I’m traveling, cooking or enjoying a local craft beer.
 Say hi anytime!